microo8/plgo/README.md

 # plgo
 plgo is an "library" for easily creating PostgreSQL stored procedures extension in golang.

-Creating new stored procedures in plgo is easy:
+Creating new stored procedures with plgo is easy:

 1. Copy the `pl.go` to your new extension directory (optionally edit the CFLAGS path if it is different, use `pg_config --includedir-server`)